Óscar Arribas: Club career

+Cartagena

 On 1 July 2022, after Alkor's relegation, Arribas signed a one-year contract with FC Cartagena in the second division.
 On 13 December, however, he terminated his link with the club.

+Johor Darul Ta'zim

+On 8 January 2023, Arribas moved to Malaysia to join Malaysia Super League champions, Johor Darul Ta'zim and signed with the club under the ASEAN player quota with a Philippines passport.

 International career

-Being born in Spain, and having Filipino ancestry, Arribas is eligible to represent either Spain or Philippines at international level.

-Philippines

 In November 2022, it was reported that Arribas received a call-up from the Philippines for a training camp, in preparation for the 2022 AFF Championship.